Lambosaurus/caltrops/rule-docs/caltrops.md

 In the case of contested checks, extra successes will deal wounds to the [Foe](#foes).

 > The DM should always use their judgement when converting failures into wounds.
 For example: a ranged attacker is unlikely to recieve damage for failing to hit his mark.

+In the case of a group check, assign the wounds considering:
+* The player targeted by the foes
+* The player with the least number of successes

 # Aspect and skill selection